gschampagne/nbody_phys512_grace/README.md

 | Large N Non-Periodic (300k) | PASS | Energy drift: 0.01%, 15.28% escaped |

 ## Fun simulations (because why not)
 In addition to the uniform large-N tests, `fun_sims.py` explores more interesting initial conditions that are deliberately unstable.
+Found inspiration from the internet...

 1. Clustered collapse
   - A fraction of the particles are placed in a compact overdense region near the box centre, while the rest form a dilute, nearly uniform background.
 The overdense patch collapses and accretes nearby particles, forming a dense clump surrounded by a lower density background.